 1. Song Leaders must be male members of the local church and have a life adorned by a godly walk.

 2. The Song Leader shall dress appropriately, conduct himself with dignity, and lead the congregation confidently.

 3. The Song Leader will begin the Hymn Sing by greeting the saints with a warm and personal welcome, explaining why they have gathered together, and leading in prayer.

 4. The Song Leader may take 3-4 hymn requests (depending upon the length), making sure to call upon both children and adults; allowing opportunity for people to share a reason for their request or occasionally highlighting a particularly edifying phrase or line in the song.

+IV.
 Policies Pertaining to Special Music Ministries

 In order to equip the next generation of church musicians, we will offer weekly opportunities for apprenticeship training.
 The guidelines are as follows: